bhanu3010/regrun/README.md

 Note:

-1. Entire application is tested on debian-wheezy platform.
+1. Entire application is tested on debian-wheezy platform, Python 2.7.13, 3.5.
-2. Code is tested on 2.7.13 & Python 3.5.
-Older versions of Python including 2.7 are expected to work.
+2. Older versions of Python including 2.7 are expected to work.

 TODO
 ----